28-30 July 2017 – 3 day festival of cycling

 14:55 Prudential RideLondon Youths Grand Prix – Youth B Boys

 15:55 Prudential RideLondon Youths Grand Prix – Youth A Girls

 16:55 Prudential RideLondon Youths Grand Prix – Youth A Boys

 This is in central London on roads closed to traffic..
 It’s an opportunity to get the whole family together to experience the fun and freedom of cycling in the capital.

 The Brompton World Championship

 The race will take place at 19:15 on Saturday 29 July.
 The iconic race course covers eight laps around St James’ Park, past Buckingham Palace and down The Mall.
 Competitors start the race with a Le Mans-style dash, unfolding their bikes before taking on the 16km circuit.
-The fastest person to complete the race then ends the race.
 Entry is by ballot and now closed for 2017.